energicryptocurrency/go-energi/README.md

 state of the network.
 To do so:

 ```
-$ energi3 console
+$ energi console
 ```

 This command will:

- * Start energi3 in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Energi network, which is very CPU intensive.
+ * Start energi in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Energi network, which is very CPU intensive.
  * Start up Energi Core's built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Energi Core's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).
-   This tool is optional and if you leave it out you can always attach to an already running Energi Core instance with `energi3 attach`.
+   This tool is optional and if you leave it out you can always attach to an already running Energi Core instance with `energi attach`.

 ### Full node on the Energi test network